gokulakrishnagk333/WHdemo/README.md

 ```
 ## Step-05: Create Azure Log Analytics Workspace Terraform Resource
 - The Azure Monitor for Containers (also known as Container Insights) feature provides performance monitoring for workloads running in the Azure Kubernetes cluster.
-- We need to create and reference its id in AKS Cluster when enabling the monitoring feature.
+- Need to create and reference its id in AKS Cluster when enabling the monitoring feature.
 - Create a file **05-log-analytics-workspace.tf**
 ```
 # Create Log Analytics Workspace